-PDWS (Primary Drinking Water Standard): MCLs and MRDLs for contaminants that affect health, along with their monitoring and reporting requirements and water treatment ppb (parts per billion): One part substance per billion parts water (or micrograms per liter).
+PDWS (Primary Drinking Water Standard): MCLs and MRDLs for contaminants that affect health, along with their monitoring and reporting requirements and water treatment requirements.

 PHG (Public Health Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California EPA.